Our vision is basic healthcare for all

 Step into the daily life of Josephine, a dedicated Community Health Entrepreneur (CHE) from Kasanda Subcounty in Mityana District.
 In her village, Josephine is a familiar face, a trusted point of contact for basic health services.
 Her impact is personal, as the bond she shares with her community runs deep.

-With support from Healthy Entrepreneurs (HE) that boosts her business, Josephine flourishes as a CHE.
+With support from Healthy Entrepreneurs (HE), which boosts her business, Josephine flourishes as a CHE.
 This enables her to earn an income, but above all, Josephine's pride in being a CHE comes from the transformative difference she makes in the lives of others.

 Vision & Mission

-Our vision is to be the trusted community healthcare provider.
-By using our unique business model and improving the existing infrastructure, we make a systematic change in the healthcare provision.
+Our vision is to be the trusted community healthcare provider, creating both positive health outcomes and economic opportunities.
+By using our unique business model and improving the existing infrastructure, we empower Community Health Workers (CHWs) enabling them to drive systematic change in healthcare provision.

-Our mission is to satisfy the health needs of consumers in hard to reach and remote areas of Africa, by bringing products, experts, education and innovative technology together through trusted Community Health Entrepreneurs and a unique end-to-end supply chain.
+Our mission is to satisfy the health needs of consumers in hard-to-reach and remote areas of Africa, by bringing products, experts, education and innovative technology together.
+Through trusted CHWs and a unique end-to-end supply chain, we not only provide healthcare solutions but also empower CHWs economically, ensuring they thrive as key drivers of sustainable community health and development.

-We empower people in rural and remote African communities to improve their health and livelihoods.
+We empower people in rural and remote African communities to improve their health and livelihoods through the Community Health Entrepreneurship Module (CHEM).

 Our unique distribution model

-The Community Health Entrepreneurs receive and distribute the health products in the communities after consultation - some products are only prescribed after a formalized consultation with a doctor.
-The CHEs receive continous training, E-health support and a fast and reliable supply of medicine and health products.
+The Community Health Entrepreneurs receive and distribute the health products in the communities after consultation.
+Some products are only prescribed after a formalized consultation with a doctor.
+The CHEs receive continuous training and a fast and reliable supply of medicine and health products.

 Impact